Alignak-monitoring/alignak-doc/source/10_alignak_statistics/statistics.rst

 * arbiter:
     - core.hook.get_objects (timer) - duration spent in the get_objects hook function provided by a module
-    - core.check-alive (timer) - duration to check that alignak daemons are alive
+    - core.check-alive (timer) - duration to check that Alignak daemons are alive
     - core.check-dispatch (timer) - duration to check that the configuration is correctly dispatched
     - core.dispatch (timer) - duration to dispatch the configuration to the daemons
     - core.check-bad-dispatch (timer) - duration to confirm that the configuration is correctly dispatched